 The use of patient-specific 3D modeling in surgical planning and patient education has increased dramatically over the past number of years.
 Across the globe, hundreds of surgeons are now using Axial3D patient-specific 3D anatomical models every month in their clinical planning.
 However, we are now seeing a growing interest in the use of anatomically accurate 3D models, created from 2D medical images, for research, training and teaching applications within clinical education settings.

-The surgeon has historically used Axial3D models for planning in patient cases and to aid the patient consent process, however, he recently saw a unique opportunity to use 3D models to improve education across multiple teams, helping them to better understand the patient’s pathology and improve collaboration within the different teams, ultimately supporting them to deliver the best standards in patient care.
+The surgeon has used Axial3D models in the past for planning patient cases and to aid the patient consent process, however, he recently saw a unique opportunity to use 3D models to improve education across multiple teams, helping them to better understand the patient’s pathology and improve collaboration within the different teams, ultimately supporting them to deliver the best standards in patient care.

 Experience 3D modeling in your own clinical practice.
 Trial Axial3D with a complimentary model for your next patient case.Request a free anatomical visual